zengbing15/lumos_doc/docs/tutorials/config.md

 The following prerequisites apply for setting up the config manager:

 - Node.js is installed.
-- Lumos packages are installed.
+- The @ckb-lumos/config-manager package is installed.

 ## Set Up the Config Manager by Using Pre-defined Configurations